 Botanical Name: Portulacaria afra

-Common Names: Elephant Bush, Elephant’s Food, Spekboom
+Common Names: Elephant Bush, Dwarf Jade, Porkbush

 Care and Cultivation:

-Bright light to full sun for best growth
+Prefers bright light to full sun

 Water sparingly; allow soil to dry between waterings